vict-t/-vict-t-RFID-Reader-to-Web-Server/README.md

 - Display User Infomation in the website that is designed with PHP, SQL, HTML, and CSS language.
 The website interface allows the administrator to search, revise and delete user information.

 ## Hardware description
 For the hardware module, the Arduino Mega microcontroller communicated with multiple external hardware modules, RFID module, WIFI module to connect local server in SQL format.
+The following image is the block diagram illustate how Arduino Mega microcontroller that communicated with multiple external hardware module.

 ![image](https://user-images.githubusercontent.com/44689459/169726733-4b0207fd-c32e-4794-a6aa-55734f98767d.png)